Communities & Health Professionals Together

 Finally, Residents work with their community partners to identify a health issue of interest; and use local community assets to plan, implement and evaluate a project that addresses the issue.

-Cordova Community Collaborative is a group in the Rancho Cordova community of eastern Sacramento County.
-CCC believes "all children should grow up in a family and community that provides for their health and well being.
+Rancho Cordova Children, Youth Families Collaborative: The Cordova Community Collaborative is a group in the Rancho Cordova community of eastern Sacramento County.
+CCC believes "all children should grow up in a family and community that provides for their health and well-being.
 We are committed to strengthening families and linking them to community resources that enhance self-reliance and promote community involvement."
+Folsom Cordova Unified School District's Family Support Services Director, Linda Burkholder, is CCC's CHPT Faculty.

 Campus Compact Thomas Ehrlich Award for Service-Learning (2008)